 Displays and enables you to edit the application area settings and resource associations.

 |BPT in UFT One||

 Displays and enables you to create and edit business process tests and flows that are stored in ALM.

 Supported in UFT One versions 2021 R1 and later:

-Auto-Save is supported for only GUI tests and GUI actions.
+Auto-Save is supported only for GUI tests and actions saved on your local computer.
 As you are editing GUI tests, UFT One saves a temporary backup copy with your latest edits every few minutes.
 It does not overwrite your original document.
 This helps minimize data loss in case UFT One closes unexpectedly.
 You can enable Auto-Save and change its settings in Tools > Options dialog box > GUI Testing tab > General pane.

 If you open a test whose auto-saved copy is newer than the last copy you saved, UFT One offers to restore the most recent file.
 Choose one of the following options:

 View the copy: Opens the auto-saved test without overwriting the last-saved one.
 You can choose to replace your test with this one by using Save as.